Guide · Interview Prep

 JD-specific prep is a structured workflow that takes 60-120 minutes for the first interview at a company.
 The output is a one-page prep sheet, not a memorized script.

-Step 1: Extract the requirement spine
+Step 1: Extract the must-have requirements

 Read the JD twice.
 List the 4-7 must-have lines — the responsibilities and requirements that determine whether you are a real fit.
 Drop nice-to-haves and filler ("self-starter," "ambiguous environment").
 The output should be a short, concrete list of what the role needs the candidate to do.